harshavardhan-patil/dont-bet-on-sports/README.md

 2. Weights $w$ would be assigned per season where *n* is the current season such that: $$w_n > w_{n-1} >> w_{n-2}...$$
 3. The weather conditions will have to be estimated per stadium based on time of year and so on.
 We will start off with a simple average of all matches hosted at that specific stadium for now.

-# Modeling and Results
+# Modeling
 Three models were tested for regressing $r\\_spread$.
 1. Random Forests
 2. Support Vectors
 3. Gradient Boosted Trees
-4. Neural Network
+4. Plain Neural Network
+5. Convolutional Neural Network
 ## Considering Vegas' Spread
 PFR stores Vegas' spread, over/under and moneylines for past and upcoming games as well.
 Do we include these as predictor variables in our predictions?<br>
 <img src='reports/figures/vegas_spread_error.png' alt='Vegas Spread Error'/>